person-performing-heart-hand-gesture

 Yes, adolescence.
 Not adulthood.
 There is still something missing.

-I started out being curious about how far I could go in helping myself.
+I started curious about how far I could go in helping myself.
 I’m now more curious than ever.

 Life has been fun.
-I’ve been able to see that more and more clearly.
-I wouldn’t be surprised if you’ve had similar experiences.
-And even better.
+I’ve been able to see that more clearly.
+I wouldn’t be surprised if you’ve had similar experiences and even better.

-The cycle of positive growth doesn’t stop there though.
+The cycle of positive growth doesn’t stop there.
 The freedom to help yourself naturally extends to…

 Healthy Type of Freedom #2: The Freedom to Help Others

 You could intervene while others harm themselves with reckless and wild abandon.
 You could accept your responsibility and help prevent others from destroying themselves.
-You could take an active role in the world to reverse daily genocides that take place where millions of preventable deaths occur.
+You could take an active role in the world to reverse daily genocides where millions of preventable deaths occur.

 You could actively take part in the reconstruction of humanity.
 You could spread forgiveness, peace, and love.
 You could multiply the beneficial growth of positivity, confidence, and abundance throughout our planet.

-You could remember who you really are as you join in with so many others remembering who they really are.
-You could embrace the light and be a shining example with all manner of practices that provide healthy freedoms to as many people as possible.
+You could remember who you are as you join in with so many others remembering who they are.
+You could embrace the light and be a shining example with practices that provide healthy freedoms to as many people as possible.

 You could be a considerable force for good, an embodiment of whatever can be classified as human and even divine.
 You could go so far until it seems like there is no way back for you.
-And that is a very good thing indeed.
+And that is an excellent thing indeed.

-Yes, there are those who celebrate the freedom to help others.
-This freedom helps humanity mature and reach the stage of adutlhood in its development.
+Some people celebrate the freedom to help others.
+This freedom helps humanity mature and reach the stage of adulthood in its development.

-Helping yourself and helping others in a healthy way shows maturity.
-This is the ultimate goal of life.
+Helping yourself and others in a healthy way shows maturity, the ultimate goal of life.

-I started out being curious about how far I could go in helping others.
+I started curious about how far I could go in helping others.
 I’m now more curious than ever.

 I’ve seen the effects I’ve had.
 What I’ve done unto others has also been done unto me.
 That’s helped get the message through, too.
 I seek to do more of the good that’s been done unto me.